LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Wind/Traditions/SuddenGust.md

 # Sudden Gust
 Rather than gaining and expending Passion, the character may choose to treat their Passion as if it were its maximum value for a single roll.
 When they do, the sudden burst of speed catches other characters Off-Guard if they did not know the character had this Tradition, or Surprised if they did.
+This counts as increasing their Passion for the purposes of Primalist Talents, including satisfying the condition to use them.

 Afterwards, the character cannot use this ability again until they Recover.